cjungmann/th/README.md

 ## Future Possibilities

-I just noticed that there is a [Moby Part of Speech list][6] resource that may help organizing the output.
+I just noticed that there is a [Moby Part of Speech list][6] resource that could help organize the output.
 It's intriguing, but I'm not sure it will be helpful, based on how much alphabetical sorting helps with using the output.
 We'll see.